When Do Traffic Cones Need Replacing?

 To see why these cones are classified as above, please see the full documentation found here: Chapter 8 (part 2 page 206).
 It is your responsibility to ensure that your cones meet the guidelines set out by the Highways Agency.

-If your cones are damaged and do not meet the specifications outlined in Chapter 8 guidelines, you must take action to bring them into compliance.
+If your cones are damaged and do not meet the specifications outlined in the Chapter 8 guidelines, you must take action to bring them into compliance.

-Should your traffic cones lose their reflectivity and colouration due to road grime, this is easily resolved by washing them with a detergent.
+If your traffic cones lose their reflectivity and colouration due to road grime, this is easily resolved by washing them with a detergent.
 Due to the nature of the contamination, a standard car wash solution with a traffic film remover element will often suffice.
 This is the most cost-effective and straightforward way to refresh traffic cone stock.

 The next step to getting your cones back on the road is to refurbish any that can be easily repaired.
 The most common way to do this is to replace the traffic cone sleeve.
 This can also be very cost-effective and prevent the cone from being discarded.

-To replace a traffic cone sleeve, follow these steps;
+To replace a traffic cone sleeve, follow these steps:

 1. Remove as much of the old sleeve as possible.

-2. Clean the area with a solvent or soapy water and allow it to dry
+2. Clean the area with a solvent or soapy water and allow it to dry.

-4. Drop the appropriately sized cone sleeve over and firmly press it into place all around.
+4. Drop the appropriately-sized cone sleeve over and firmly press it into place all around.

 If your cones are beyond use due to damage to the cone structure, then you should be able to recycle them.
-Almost all the cones we sell are 100% recyclable, with many of the manufacturers we work with always keen to take unwanted cones back to be remade into new items.
+Almost all the cones we sell are 100% recyclable, and many of the manufacturers we work with are always keen to take unwanted cones back to be remade into new items.

 Author